Emergency facts (details below):

 Cardiac arrest is an extremely uncommon cause, and therefore it is not recommended to try CPR.
 You will see that most causes either recover by themselves or require treatment that only a vet can give.

-Now let’s dive deeper into each of these causes… Continue reading “Help!
-My Dog Has Collapsed”
+Now let’s dive deeper into each of these causes… Continue reading “Causes Of Collapse In Dogs”

 I was a young vet only a few months out of university when I saw my first aortic or arterial thromboembolism (ATE).
 This is a horrible disease of cats caused by a saddle thrombus: a blood clot released from the heart that is ejected down the aorta and blocks it near the hind legs.
 Continue reading “Saddle Thrombus in Cats: Evidence vs Experience”